europeana/assembla-to-jira/README.md

 ## Preparations

-You will need to goto to the Jira website and login as admin.
+You will need to go to to the Jira website and login as admin.

 Optionally create the new project.
-This not necessary, as during the imoprt the existence of the project will be checked and created on the fly if needed.
+This not necessary, as during the import the existence of the project will be checked and created on the fly if needed.

 Define the project `.env` file as `ASSEMBLA_SPACES=project_name`.